emard/esp32ppp/README.md

 be restarted to retry, so we have one chance in a time window to connect.

 In practice we power up board with autostart scripts.
-ESP32 autostart script first waits 1 minute and then starts ppp, wifi, uftpd, socks, in this order.
+ESP32 autostart script first waits 50 seconds and then starts ppp, wifi, uftpd, socks, in this order.
-Saxonsoc linux boots about 50 seconds and then it runs autostart scripts from "/etc/init.d/", there is S30ppp which starts pppd daemon.
+Saxonsoc linux bistream is writen in flash, boots about 50 seconds and then it runs autostart scripts from "/etc/init.d/".
+Script "S30ppp" starts pppd daemon before ethernet networking.

 Copy "main.py", "ppptun.py" and other dependencies to root of ESP32 micropython internal flash disk.
 Copy "S30ppp" to "/etc/init.d/S30ppp" at saxonsoc linux.